-Corporate network protection: Kaspersky Endpoint Detection and Response (KEDR)
+Corporate infrastructure protection: Kaspersky Endpoint Detection and Response (EDR)

 Kaspersky EDR is a cybersecurity solution for the protection of corporate IT systems.
 It adds endpoint detection and response (EDR) capacities to IT security: